herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 edit App.js
 ```
 Edit these two lines of code:
     <h2>Welcome to React</h2>
     To get started, edit src/App.js and save to reload.

 To something of your choice, eg.:
     <h2>Hello world!</h2>
     This is my first React App.

 Save and Exit.
 (You can use your editor, instead.
 You may also want to change other files like App.css or logo.svg)

-8. Check again if your changes are effective now:  <http://localhost:3000/>
+8. Make sure that your changes are effective:  <http://localhost:3000/>

 9. Now build you app:
 ```bash